 Another of the benefits of building credit in college is that there is no better time.

-While you may not want your parents’ help with everything, this is a good place to have them step in.
-They may already be helping pay your college tuition or dorm expenses, so take advantage of their continued support.
+While you may not want your parents' help with everything, this is a good place to have them step in.
+You can take small loans which can add up to your savings as your parents may already be helping pay your college tuition or dorm expenses, you can take advantage of their continued support also.

 By having your parents be an authorized user of the card, they can help you build up your credit.
 They can also help guide you and minimize any future mistakes, such as overspending.